aebtehaj/FTCEncoder/README.md

 # **FTC-Encoder**
 # An Autoencoder Architecture for L-band Passive Microwave Retrieval of Freeze-Thaw Cycle
-By Divya Kumawat and Ardeshir Ebtehaj -- June, 2024
+By Divya Kumawat and Ardeshir Ebtehaj -- June 2024

 ## Introduction